dimgerasimou/dwmasyncblocks/README.md

 sudo make install
 ```

+Additionally, your wm must be able to support colored emoji and color in the output.
+In dwm this can be achived with the [status2d patch](https://dwm.suckless.org/patches/status2d/ 'dwm.suckless.org/patches/status2d/') and the usage of a ttf font.
+See [my dwm build](https://github.com/dimgerasimou/dwm 'github.com/dimgerasimou/dwm').
 ## Usage

 Blocks can be defined to run in `build/config.h` file, and any executable that prints to stdout can be ran.